benhook1013/space-game/lib/game/README.md

 - Owns helpers for world/scene management, input, collisions, spawners and scoring.
 - Tracks state transitions with a `GameState` enum and manages overlays.
-- Uses `CameraComponent` with a `FixedResolutionViewport` to keep a consistent logical resolution.
+- Uses the default camera viewport so the game fills the available browser window.
 - Timer-based spawners generate enemies and asteroids.
 - Input uses Flame's `JoystickComponent`, `ButtonComponent` and `KeyboardListenerComponent`.